Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 ### Overview

-We strongly believe that securely linking and registering access device security components with a blockchain-based autonomous system to create a wallet system is an extremely powerful concept that can provide a future-proof solution for addressing the current security, usability, and privacy issues associated with centralized wallet systems.
+We strongly believe that securely linking and registering access device security components with a blockchain-based autonomous system to create a wallet system is an extremely powerful concept that can provide a future-proof solution for addressing the current security, usability, and privacy issues associated with current centralized wallet systems.

-In terms of security, this approach  utilize the current and future mobile device security capabilities by implementing a secure distributed service/protocol that addresses the current lack of third-party protection and management while also adding the necessary backend services to enhance security against evolving cyber threats.
+In terms of security, this approach  utilize the current and future mobile device security capabilities by implementing a secure distributed service/protocol that addresses the current lack of third-party protection and management while also adding the necessary decentralized backend services to enhance security against evolving cyber threats.

 Regarding usability, the approach simplify the user experience by adding specific and transparent services, and even can potentially include an AI assistant/co-pilot to manage complex transactions using ad-hoc generated cross-chain smart contracts based on user prompts.